avannaa/illuminati-zone/power.md

 **HEY NOOB!!!!** if you thought that the 95% rough discounted 5% off your total power (like, `280y*0.95 = 266y`), that is **ABSOLUTELY NOT** the case.
 you just look at the table and add the value to your distance.
 like, if the hole is at 250y and you'll use a tomahawk from some 95% rough, you'll add 4y to your distance `= 254y`.
+of course, you are not to blame for the fact that the game makes no apparent sense. it just is what it is..

 is that really all there is to it? for the vast majority of cases, yes.
 HOWEVER, at a certain power %, the terrain influence starts to get lower, which means that when you want to dunk non-fairways with a very low power % (like 30%), using the standard values will make you overshoot it.
 i have seen streamers struggling with that on wind hill ;(

-unfortunately, i can't go into too many details because i haven't tested that much. at a glance, 80% to 100% definitely behaves normally, and up to 60% that effect is probably relatively irrelevant, if it even exists (like, less than 0.1y).
+unfortunately, i can't go into too many details because i haven't tested this effect that much.
+at a glance, 80% to 100% definitely behaves normally, and up to 60% that effect is probably relatively irrelevant, if it even exists (like, less than 0.1y).
-however, at 30%, we are already dealing with at least 0.5y difference at a 95% rough :o
+however, at 30%, we are already dealing with a difference of at least 0.5y from a 95% rough :o

 # slope